WHAT IS EEG AND WHAT DOES IT TELL US ABOUT BRAIN FUNCTION

 EEG- a window into the real time neural processing

-The EEG signal reflects changes in the neural oscillations occurring within milliseconds, which makes it an invaluable tool for investigation of the rapid cortical information processing and for the development of fast and responsive brain computer interfaces (BCI) that can capture, interpret and feed back the signal collected from the brain.
-The neurofeedback training we offer at the Bright Brain Centre is an instance of such a brain computer interface.
+The EEG signal reflects changes in the neural oscillations occurring within milliseconds.
+This makes it an invaluable tool for investigation of the real time cortical information processing and for the development of fast and responsive brain-computer interfaces (BCI) that can capture, classify and feed back relevant characteristics of the signal collected from the brain.
+Neurofeedback is one instance of such a brain computer interface.

 More detailed information on the individual brain frequencies can be found here.